Dear Meet ESO organisers,

 I think it’s safe to say that there’s been a lot of reflecting and soul searching since our Chilean experience.
 We are currently ‘deorbiting’ from the #MeetESO experience.

-As part of the #Lucky8 to #MeetESO crew, we have all been ‘over the moon.’
-But, it’s taken aa little while to get our collective heads around magnitude… This was a gift that we were all given for a one hell of an unforgettable adventure in Chile.
+From the moment you invited the #Lucky8 to #MeetESO, we have all been ‘over the moon.’
+But, it’s taken this long to get our collective heads around magnitude… the gift that we were all given for a one hell of an unforgettable adventure in Chile.
 Experiences like this do not come around often and we are definitely one of the “lucky ones.”

 It’s safe to say that we aren’t really sure why you chose us, but we are really glad you did.